-Physical therapy can be used for acute low back pain but is more often used for chronic low back pain.
-One of the most important aspects in the management of back pain is education.
-Patients should be educated on the causes of back pain, the expected course of back pain, its encouraging prognosis, the value of diagnostic testing, treatment options, and when to contact their health care provider.
+Physical therapy can be used for acute low back pain but is more often for chronic low back pain.
+Education is one of the most important aspects of managing back pain.
+Patients should be educated on the causes of back pain, the expected course, its encouraging prognosis, the value of diagnostic testing, treatment options, and when to contact their health care provider.

 Acute disc herniation with radiculopathy in the lower back (lumbosacral spine) is a common diagnosis.
 The five lumbar vertebral bodies are movable, while the five sacral vertebras are fused.
 Below each vertebra, a pair of neural foramina (spinal nerve roots) exits that have the same number as the vertebra body.
 For example, the L5 nerve root exits between the L5 and S1 vertebral bodies.